martinsolent/figma/docs/project_set-up/child_3.md

 {: .no_toc }

 #  Project Set-up Walk-though: Page 2 - Style Guide

- create a new page and call it style guide
+ Create a new page and call it style guide
 ![](../images/doc_set_up_2023/styles/Page_2.png)

  Create a frame on the page Width 464 & Height 79, call it .Header.
 Create top left and right radiuses 6 and finally give it a full colour Grey